-- Taq DNA Polymerase is a thermostable enzyme of approximately 94 kDa from Thermus aquaticus. - Ultrapure, recombinant protein. - The enzyme replicates DNA at 74°C and exhibits a half-life of 40 min at 95°C (1,2). - Catalyzes the polymerization of nucleotides into duplex DNA in the 5'→3' direction in the presence of magnesium ions. - Maintains the 5'→3' exonuclease activity. - Lacks the 3'→5' exonuclease activity. - Adds extra A at the 3' ends. - Taq DNA Polymerase is recommended for use in PCR and primer extension reactions at elevated temperatures to obtain a wide range of DNA products up to 10 kb.
+- onTaq DNA Polymerase is a modified "hot start" enzyme which is blocked at moderate temperatures and allows room temperature reaction setup. - The polymerase activity is restored during 10 min initial denaturation step. - onTaq DNA Polymerase provides very tight inhibition of the polymerase activity at moderate temperatures. - Use of the onTaq DNA Polymerase allows for the increase of PCR specificity, sensitivity and yield in comparison to the conventional PCR assembly method. - Both increased specificity and reduced mispriming improve multiplex PCR. - Thermostable onTaq DNA Polymerase replicates DNA at 72°C and exhibits a halflife of 40 min at 95°C. - Catalyzes the polymerization of nucleotides into duplex DNA in the 5'→3' direction in the presence of magnesium ions. - Contains the 5'→3' exonuclease activity. - Lacks the 3'→5' exonuclease activity. - Adds extra A at the 3' ends. - onTaq DNA Polymerase is recommended for use in PCR and primer extension reactions at elevated temperatures to obtain a wide range of DNA products up to 10 kb.